Computed Tomography Angiography

 What happens during computed tomography angiography?

-You may have this exam done at the hospital or at another outpatient facility.
+You may have this test done at the hospital or at another outpatient facility.
 The CT scanner is a large machine with a tunnel that the examining table passes in and out of.
-Procedures may vary depending on your condition and your doctor's practices.
+Tests may vary depending on your condition and your healthcare provider's practices.

-Here is what may happen during the exam:
+Here is what may happen during the test:

 - You will be placed on the exam table and positioned by a radiology technician.